Rebel Angels (novel): Plot summary

 The story picks up two months after the events in the first book.
 The opening chapter is narrated by Kartik, who has been brought before a council of the Rakshana.
 He is told that by destroying the Runes, Gemma released the magic, making it available to all the creatures in the realms, including the evil Circe and her allies in the Winterlands.
-Kartik is charged with helping Gemma find the Temple in the realms, where the magic can be bound by the Rakshana, and when that is successfully completed he is to kill her.
+Kartik is charged with helping Gemma find the Temple in the realms, where the magic can be bound by the Rakshana, and when that is completed he is to kill her.

 The rest of the story is narrated by Gemma, in the present tense.
 Gemma is told by Kartik that she must find a "Temple" in the realms to bind the magic "in the name of the Eastern Star"; unbeknownst to Gemma, saying that line would give the Rakshana the power.

 At Christmas break, Gemma leaves the Spence School and goes to her family's home in London, where she has never been before.
 Gemma's brother Tom is late to pick her up at the train station.
 Gemma believes a member of the Rakshana is following her.
 She runs up to a young man and pretends she knows him, under the pretense that the other man following her will go away.
 The young man turns out to be Simon Middleton, a young aristocrat who is immediately smitten with her.
 Middleton invites her and her family to dinner, and he begins to court Gemma.